nickycraig/hungries-frontend/README.md

 ## Contribution Guidelines

 In the future, user login/auth would be desired feature, as well as any improvements to the look and styling of the app.
 It would also be helpful to have a way for the database of recipes to be searchable by keywords, maybe a main ingredient, or type of cuisine, or dietary restrictions like vegan or gluten-free.
+Is there a way to allow users to upload their own photo of the recipe after they've made it?
+On the delete page, it would be great to show the image of the dish again, and also refer to the recipe by name.
+I would also love to make the link to the recipe open in a new window.